 Live within means.Here is an example: Taking out student loans equal to your expected annual income may not be all that bad, but throw in a few credit cards and the story changes.Simply stated, “living within your means” is having a plan, making good financial choices, budgeting and planning based upon how much income you have.
 We should all aim to become good stewards of our money.
 The holiday season is an especially difficult time to do this.
 Although most people say that the holidays are about spending time with family and friends, many also overspendon gifts.
 Credit cards make the problem of overspending even more tempting.
 Money alone isn’t the solution, nor is it the answer for living within our means because over-spending can be a potential issue for anyone, at any income level.
 (From the less fortunate, to a millionaire athlete…anyone can make money mistakes.)
 Take control of your finances and find peace of mind, even during the holidays.

 What do you do when you have more debt than income?
 Sometimes, even while putting forth our best efforts, bad things can happen in life.
 In a short time, having more debt than income can potentially lead to a desperate financial situation.
 There is a difference between good debt and bad debt.Given time, resources and goals, there’s almost always a solutionfor every debt issue.
 The key is not to procrastinate because the longer you wait to make and execute a plan, the more that debt is going to grow.

 If you find yourself overloaded with debt, consider Chapter 7 or Chapter 13 bankruptcy.
 Regain control over your finances and even rebuild credit.
-Contact Debt Advisors Law Offices for a free, no-obligation consultation today.
+For those in the Milwaukee area, you can contact the Milwaukee office of Debt Advisors Law Offices for a free, no-obligation consultation today.